Meetings are usually held the second Tuesday of the month at St. Stephens Episcopal Church, 5500 N. Adams Rd., Troy MI 48098.

 June Meeting: The final meeting of the year features an exhibit of members' work and a fashion show in which members model garments made during the year.
-For the salad luncheon, attendees bring a salad for eight people.
+For the luncheon, attendees bring a dish serving at least eight people.
 If you bring a guest, bring extra.
 Board members bring the desserts.

 *IP Kit (I'm prepared kit): consists of basic sewing supplies and includes, needles, pins, thread, thimble, paper and fabric scissors, pencil, paper, light or magnification if needed.
 If attending a sewing machine class, extra extension cords and lights are always welcome.

 Special Interest Groups meet at members homes.
 The schedule and location is announced at regular meetings and published in the Newsletter.
 All members are invited to attend, but there may be limitations the number of guests each hostess can accommodate so be sure to give your hostess a call if you plan to attend.
 Contact Kathy at 248-225-2427 for more details.